akbir/akbir.github.io/_posts/2019-12-03-quantum_teleporation.md

 We need to give them an entangled qubit, let’s imagine we have the first Bell state (Eq.
 1 above).
 Abdul and Bushra then take half of the entangled state each, (for simplicity Abdul takes A and Bushra takes B).
 Now the fun begins:

-1. Abdul then entangles his message C with his half of the entangled state.
+1.Abdul then entangles his message C with his half of the entangled state.

 ![The Entangled State with Abduls extra “message” qubit entangled, notice how it’s broken some fundamentally symmetry that the maximally entangled Bell state had.](/img/qc_entangled.png)